-After a project is finished, clients tend to see us as not only a great design agency but a trusted resource whom they can turn to for their every creative need.
+After a project is finished, clients tend to see us as not only a great brand extension design agency but a trusted resource whom they can turn to for all their creative needs.
 Because of this, we enjoy a number of ongoing relationships in which time and time again we are brought in on the ground floor of new initiatives.
 Whether conceptualizing products or visualizing the perfect pitch, we help brand owners reimagine the extent of their business.

 The marriage between two brands is one of our specialties.
 It allows us to use our design sense and marketplace savvy to envision a potential pairing at retail.